 The Group’s credit models are based on statistical computations of probability of default.
 The calculations are based on scoring models that take into account financial position and behavioural data.
 The models are partly point-in-time oriented, and reflect the probability of default in the course of the next 12 months under current economic conditions.
 The Bank has also developed a cashflow based PD-model used for exposures in rental of commercial property.
 The Bank has applied Finanstilsynet to use this model in the calculation of capital requirements (IRB).

-Customers are assigned to one of nine risk classes based on PD, in addition to two risk classes for exposures in default and/or subject to individual impairment write down.
+Customers are assigned to one of nine risk classes based on PD, in addition to two risk classes for exposures in default and/or credit impaired.

 The models are validated on an ongoing basis and at least once per year both with respect to their ability to rank customers and to estimate PD levels.
 The validation results confirm that the models’ accuracy meets internal criteria and international recommendations.